unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

     > Changing the animation to 120 FPS is one possible approach to mitigate it.

   - **Time Scale**
-    - **Scale** applies time scaling.
+    - **Scale**: applies time scaling.
 For example, applying 0.5 will double the speed.
-    - **Offset** adds an offset for the specified seconds.
+    - **Offset**: adds an offset for the specified seconds.
        For example, applying a scale of -1 and an offset of -5 to a 5 second animation will result in reverse playback.
   - **Drop Keyframes**: drop keyframes.
     If we apply **Step=2** to an animation with 30 keystrokes, then the odd frames will be removed and the animation will become 15 frames.